George117/rPi_Xenomai/docs/chapter_4.md

 ![version](assets/images/4/xeno_app_version.png)

 Note:
-Maybe you already saw the the source code for the [Hello World](https://github.com/George117/Xenomai_Hello_World/blob/main/src/hello_world.c) is just a ``printf``; the command line option ``version`` comes directly form the xenomai libs.
+Maybe you already saw the the source code for the [Hello World](https://github.com/George117/Xenomai_Hello_World/blob/main/src/hello_world.c) is just a ``printf``.
+The command line option ``version`` comes directly from the xenomai libs.
 Read the below documentation for details.

 ### Documentation:
 #### [Building Applications For Xenomai 3](https://source.denx.de/Xenomai/xenomai/-/wikis/Building_Applications_For_Xenomai_3)